EnshaednHiker/tessellated-security/README.md

 ```

 #### Usage
-an npm package to install software from the command line onto a tessel 2 for the Tessellated Security service

 1. Make sure you are using the LTS version of Node/npm package manager.
 That can be found [here](https://nodejs.org/en/).